norhuerta/data-analyst-norahuerta/aws/aws_setup.md

 - **PII Detection**: Implemented PII detection using AWS Glue DataBrew to ensure that no sensitive information (e.g., names, addresses) is exposed.

 ## 3. Data Monitoring: CloudWatch
 - **CloudWatch Alarms**: Set up alarms to monitor AWS billing.
-An alert is triggered if estimated costs exceed a predefined threshold ($35).
+  For [example](/images/Dolares35.png), an alert is triggered if estimated costs exceed a predefined threshold ($35).
 This ensures cost control and timely notifications.